 Our results also showed that 55% of respondents plan to shop small on Small Business Saturday, an initiative by American Express that supports local businesses, this year on November 26.
 Additionally, 50% of respondents listed good deals as the most important factor when completing their holiday shopping, and 35% listed convenience.

 All of this information points to a great opportunity for local businesses.
-Since a majority of shoppers are interested in supporting local businesses and also value deals, you can develop holiday specials and market them to your customers.
+Since a majority of shoppers believe in the importance of supporting local businesses and also value deals, you can develop holiday specials and market them to your customers.
 It’s also worth participating in Small Business Saturday, which you can get involved in even if you aren’t a traditional retailer.

 Here are a few ideas for harnessing the power of Small Business Saturday even if you don’t own a traditional retail business: